 I was member of the Marwell International Wildlife Art Society from 2003 - 2015.
 In 2009 I was awarded the prize for the most improved artist and in 2014 I was runner up for the best 3D sculpture.

 I have exhibited at the Southern Nature Art Exhibition and also at The National Exhibition of Wildlife Art where in 2009 I was runner up for the David Cook drawing award.
 In 2017 I won ‘Best Depiction of a Creature in Action’ at the Association of Animal Artists exhibition in Basingstoke.
-I have also been shortlisted for the David Shepherd Wildlife Foundation Artist of the Year in 2013 & 2015 and a finalist in 2018 where my work was exhibited at the Mall Galleries in London.
-I am also a member of the Romsey Art Group, The Wildlife Art Society International and the Association of Animal Artists.
+I have also been shortlisted for the David Shepherd Wildlife Foundation Artist of the Year in 2013 & 2015 and a finalist in 2018, 2019, where my work was exhibited at the Mall Galleries in London. and in 2020 in the online exhibition.
+I am also a member of the Romsey Art Group, The Wildlife Art Society International and the Southern Ceramic Group

 All images © Neal Griffin